EternityForest/AnyoneCanDoIt/MathELI5.md

 There are a whole bunch of proofs of this, which I am told are very beautiful to those who understand them.

+Note that the long side will never be one of the two sides that touches the corner.
+We can see this because the triangle is half a rectangle, and the diagonal of a rectangle is longer than any of the sides.

+I believe the correct name for the long side is actually the "hypotenuse".

 ### Distance between points